 |Dimensions||104 x 69 x 85 mm (4.09 x 2.72 x 3.35″)|

-Outstanding optical performance is provided by the PowerShot SX420 IS digital camera’s upgraded strong 42x optical zoom lens (equivalent to 24-1008mm), as well as the camera’s Optical Image Stabilizer.
+The PowerShot provides outstanding optical performance SX420 IS digital camera’s upgraded strong 42x optical zoom lens (equivalent to 24-1008mm) and the camera’s Optical Image Stabilizer.

 Even when seen at an acute angle, the Canon PowerShot SX540 HS digital camera’s huge LCD screen of 3.0 inches (about 461,000 dots) remains clear and legible.
 The Hybrid Auto mode of this camera takes a few short video clips before each still image and then aggregates all of these movies into a concise highlight reel.